Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Conclusions and open problems

 Our precise results on the (monotonic) bend number of maximal outerplanar graphs can be summarized as follows.
 We distinguished two types of maximal outerplanar graphs: (I) maximal outerplanar graphs which do not contain $S_3$ as an induced subgraph, and (II) maximal outerplanar graphs which do contain $S_3$ as an induced subgraph.
-We showed that $b(G)=b^m(G)=0$ holds for every maximal outerplanar graph $G$ of type I. More generally we proved that for maximal outerplanar graphs the classes $B_0$ and $B_1^m$ coincide, hence allowing two more shapes of paths in the EPG representation does not increase the class of maximal outerplanar graphs, which can be represented.
-We showed that $b^m(G)=2$ for every maximal outerplanar graph $G$ of type II, while $b^m(G)=b(G)$ does not necessarily hold for maximal outerplanar graphs of type II.
-More precisely, for a maximal outerplanar graph $G$ of type II the equality $b(G)=1$ holds iff $G$ is $M$-free (as defined in \autoref{M-free-ouerplanar}), see \autoref{out_tri_in_b1}.
+We showed that $b(G)=b^m(G)=0$ holds for every graph $G$ of type I. Thus for maximal outerplanar graphs the classes $B_0$ and $B_1^m$ coincide, hence allowing two more shapes of paths in the EPG representation does not increase the class of maximal outerplanar graphs, which can be represented.
+For graphs of type II we showed that $b^m(G)=2$ holds, while $b^m(G)=b(G)$ does not necessarily hold.
+More precisely, for graphs $G$ of type II the equality $b(G)=1$ holds iff $G$ is $M$-free (see \autoref{M-free-ouerplanar} and \autoref{out_tri_in_b1}).
 Otherwise $b(G)=2$ holds.

 Our results on cacti can be summarized as follows.
-For cacti the monotonic bend number and the bend number coincide and are bounded by $1$, i.e.\ and $b(G)= b^m_1(G)\leqslant 1$ holds for every cactus $G$.
+For cacti the monotonic bend number and the bend number coincide and are bounded by~$1$, i.e.\ and $b(G)= b^m_1(G)\leqslant 1$ holds for every cactus $G$.
 Furthermore $b(G)= b^m(G)= 0$ holds iff the cactus $G$ is $MC$-free (see \autoref{MC-free-ouerplanar}).
 Otherwise $b(G)=b^m(G)=1$ holds.

 Observe that the two investigated subclasses of outerplanar graphs, the maximal outerplanar graphs and the cacti, behave quite differently in terms of the (monotonic) bend number.
 This is not surprising given the major structural differences of these two graph classes.